 Permanent Deacons in the Archdiocese

 The first permanent deacons of the Archdiocese of Washington were ordained in 1971.
 Since that time, nearly 400 permanent deacons have been ordained for service to the archdiocese.
-At present, nearly 140 permanent deacons are in active ministry.
-Many retired deacons continue to serve, as well.
+At present, nearly 150 permanent deacons are in active ministry.
+Many retired deacons (those over 75 years of age) continue to serve as well.
+Currently, 31 men are in formation to become deacons .

 The Archdiocese of Washington’s permanent deacons are engaged in a variety of secular professions and represent the broad ethnic diversity of the Archdiocese.